How to invest in dividend stocks in the UK

 Dividend capture investment strategy

 Dividend capture is a type of investment strategy that does exactly this.
 It’s often a day trading strategy as it involves trying to time the market.
-Investors that use this strategy will make use of a dividend calendar and choose to purchase stocks with large dividends.
+Investors who use this strategy will make use of a dividend calendar and choose to purchase stocks with large dividends.

 With this strategy, investors purchase shares just before the ex-dividend date, which means they are recorded on the record date as a shareholder.
 Once they receive the dividend, they sell the shares.
 This could involve holding the shares for as little as one day.